kenweechin/recipe-app/README.md

 ### **Back-End**

-* [Python](https://www.python.org/) - Progamming used for this back-end project.
+* [Python](https://www.python.org/) - Programming used for this back-end project.
 * [MongoDB](https://www.mongodb.com/) - NoSQL database program for storing non-relational data.
 * [PyMongo](https://pypi.org/project/pymongo/) - Tools for interacting with MongoDB database from Python.
 * [Flask](https://flask.palletsprojects.com/en/2.0.x/) - For developing web applications using python, implemented on Werkzeug and Jinja2.
 * [Werkzeug](https://werkzeug.palletsprojects.com/en/0.16.x/) - For password hashing generation and verification.
-* [Jinja](https://jinja.palletsprojects.com/en/2.10.x/) - Allow data to be shared and processed before being turned in to content and sent back to the client.
+* [Jinja](https://jinja.palletsprojects.com/en/2.10.x/) - Allow data to be shared and processed before being turned into content and sent back to the client.
 * [Heroku](https://www.heroku.com/) - For hosting project.

 ### **Libraries**